Increasing Economic Opportunity Through Skills Retraining

 Repairing & Reshaping a Better Normal for Women and Work

 It's not only the right thing to do, it makes business and economic sense.

-Over the last twelve months we have experienced massive market and social disruption due to the COVID-19 pandemic.
+Over the last 16 months we have experienced massive market and social disruption due to the COVID-19 pandemic.
 Disruption that has exposed inequities in our workforce, our society and our homes.

 The COVID-19 pandemic has threatened decades of women’s labour force gains and caused a crisis in women's mental health.

 - Women tend to work in industries most affected by closures, earning losses and layoffs.

 - Women shoulder more child-care responsibilities than their male counterparts and have to refuse work or seek a reduction in hours with unreliable childcare.

 - Women led businesses tend to be smaller, newer and less well financed than those owned by men.